 Build Peace 2025

-Build Peace is the annual conference of Build Up.
-This global collective designs and implements tools and processes that use digital technology, arts, and other innovations to address conflicts and promote peace.
+Build Peace is the annual conference of Build Up, co-organized this year with the ICIP.
+It is a global space where digital technology, the arts, and other innovations are used to transform conflicts and advance peacebuilding.

-Build Peace 2025 will be held on November 21st, 22nd, and 23rd at the La CIBA center in Santa Coloma de Gramenet, a space for resources for women, innovation, and feminist economics.
+Build Peace 2025 was held on 21–23 November at La CIBA in Santa Coloma de Gramenet, a center focused on women’s resources, innovation, and feminist economics.

-This edition will focus on innovation and the use of creative and technological tools to transform conflicts and promote coexistence.
-It is co-organized by ICIP as the local institution, with the support of the Santa Coloma de Gramenet City Council.
+This edition focused on innovation and the use of creative and technological tools to transform conflicts and promote coexistence.
+The City Council of Santa Coloma de Gramenet, Catalunya Internacional, and the Government of Catalonia supported the conference.

 Conference Topics

-Build Peace 2025 starts with a central theme of debate and different subthemes linked to the context and location where the conference takes place.
-The Build Peace 2025 conference will revolve around the theme:
+Build Peace 2025 started with a central theme of debate and different subthemes linked to the context and location where the conference takes place.

 “Build Peace 2025 – Towards a Pluriverse of Peace”